Horticulture

 Service hours can be completed by teaching Master Gardener classes, speaking to civic organizations, performing beautification projects throughout the county, working informational booths at various events, or helping with educational programs.

-Follow Boyd County Master Gardeners on Facebook
+Follow Boyd County Master Gardeners on Facebook to stay up to date on upcoming programs and volunteer opportunities.

 Soil Testing